 Contrary to some popular misconceptions, undocumented immigrants are entitled to many constitutional protections.
 It is imperative that undocumented immigrants and their families fully understand these legal protections.
 While this has always been important, it has become especially so in this fraught political atmosphere in which many immigrant groups have been demonized by major political leaders.
-Here, our Los Angeles immigration attorneys discuss the legal rights of undocumented immigrants.
+Here, our immigration attorney in Los Angeless discuss the legal rights of undocumented immigrants.

 Protection Against Indefinite Detainment